medialab/xan/docs/cmd/parallel.md

 parallel options:
-    -F, --single-file            Parallelize computation over a single uncompressed CSV file on disk instead.
+    -F, --single-file            Parallelize computation over a single uncompressed CSV file on disk instead of processing multiple files in parallel.
     -P, --preprocess <op>        Preprocessing, only able to use xan subcommands.
     -H, --shell-preprocess <op>  Preprocessing commands that will run directly in your own shell using the -c flag.
 Will not work on windows.
     --progress                   Display a progress bar for the parallel tasks.
+The per file/chunk bars will tick once per CSV row only AFTER pre-processing!
     -t, --threads <n>            Number of threads to use.
 Will default to a sensible number based on the available CPUs.
     --path-column <name>         Name of the path column if stdin is given as a CSV file